Our 60-Minute Drill For NFL Bettors

 And don't forget you can join Geoff and Jason each Monday and Thursday for Talk the Line with @FOXBet.

-Enter the NFL Super 6 Challenge contest on the FOX Bet Super 6 app for free and you can win this week's $100,000 jackpot!
+Enter the NFL Challenge contest on the Fox Bet Super 6 app for free and you can win this week's $100,000 jackpot!
 Download now at foxsuper6.com.